Currently 93% of the overall student body receives scholarships and specifically, 87% of the 2017 entering class received scholarships.

-Qualified admitted applicants to The University of Tulsa College of Law are automatically considered for merit-based scholarships.
+Qualified admitted applicants to The University of Tulsa College of Law are automatically considered for merit-based and need-based scholarships.
 No forms are required in order to be considered for scholarship.
-All scholarships are automatically renewable as long as a student remains in good academic standing with a minimum 2.0 GPA.
+All scholarships are renewable as long as a student remains in good academic standing with a minimum 2.0 GPA.

 TU Law uses its endowed and non-endowed scholarship resources to help fund student scholarship packages.
 All scholarships are awarded in accordance with the donor’s resolution and, in most cases, an application is not required.
 In cases in which an application is required, the Associate Dean for Student Affairs will notify students by email of the opportunity, along with requirements and deadlines.